Bullying, harassment and sexual harassment in the workplace has a negative effect on employee work performance and wellbeing.

 Managers can get support on fulfilling statutory health and safety obligations, undertaking risk assessments and addressing these hazards in the site specific safety statement.

-The Dignity at Work elearning module on HSeLanD has been updated in line with the revised Dignity at Work policy effective 29 August 2022.
+The Dignity at Work eLearning module on HSeLanD has been updated in line with the revised Dignity at Work policy effective 29 August 2022.
 This eLearning module is mandatory for all HSE and Section 38 employees.
-It must be completed as soon as possible, but no later than 31 December 2022.
+It must be completed as soon as possible.

 Employees and managers can get advice on the policy from local HR and Employee Relations departments.

 The National HR Help Desk can also provide advice:

 Phone: 1800 444 925